enjrod/cse15l-lab-reports/LabReport2Folder/labreport2.md

 ## Part 3 <br>  ٩(˘◡˘)۶

-The labs in weeks two and three have taught me how to run a server locally through the terminal.
-Additionally, the labs taught me how to remedy symptoms and bugs using JUnit testing.
+The labs in weeks two and three have taught me how to run a server locally through the terminal as well as how to recieve queries through the server url.
+Additionally, they taught me how to remedy symptoms and bugs of a program using JUnit testing.